+Why learn languages?
 There are as many different answers to this question as there are language learners.
 So Babbel decided to conduct a survey to start narrowing it down a bit.
-Over 5,000 Babbel users in six countries took part – in France, Germany, the UK, Spain, Italy, and the USA.
-They were asked about their motivations to learn a language and their learning patterns.
+Over 5,000 Babbel users from six countries took part – in France, Germany, the UK, Spain, Italy, and the USA.
+We asked our users about their motivations to learn a language and their learning patterns.

 When answering why they chose to learn a language, respondents were able to select up to three reasons out of nine.
-It’s no surprise that 53% of respondents want to communicate better when traveling or that 46% are simply interested in the language.
-What’s more surprising is that, for 35% of respondents, one of their main three reasons is to keep mentally fit.
+It wasn’t surprising to see that 53% of respondents want to communicate better when traveling or that 46% are simply interested in the language.
+What was surprising however was that, for 35% of respondents, one of their three main reasons for learning a language was to keep mentally fit.